ThatCoolCoder/spall/README.md

 - Data binding/two-way parameters
 - Scoped CSS
 - Make requests to non-index directories still lead to the SPA (is this possible without writing a custom server?)
+- Make project-template-creater (similar to `dotnet new`)
 - Make custom dev server with file watching (similar to `dotnet watch run`)

 #### Internal changes

+- Skip empty content tags.
 - Rewrite tokeniser to make tokens smaller.
 For example one token would be a single `<` instead of a whole tag.
 This makes it way easier to add consistent special chars.
     - Add an intermediate step to form individual tokens into stuff like tags.
+- Restructure runtime stuff so that router is not a member of renderer, they are both members of an App
+- Restructure runtime stuff so that multiple Spall apps can live on one page (currently uses statics)
+- Restructure runtime stuff to auto-start? (or maybe it is preferable to manually create an app and attach it to the DOM)